suga1424/Inventory-Analysis-Zepto-using-PostgreSQL/README.md

 5. **Key Insights**

 **Deepest Discounts**

-Several products are priced at 30–50% off, which may reflect clearance strategies or margin trade-offs.
+✪.Several products are priced at 30–50% off, which may reflect clearance strategies or margin trade-offs.

 **Weight Tier Distribution**

-1.60% of products are classified as light (<500 g)
+✪.60% of products are classified as light (<500 g)

-2.30% as medium (500–5000 g)
+✪.30% as medium (500–5000 g)

-3.10% as heavy (>5000 g)
+✪.10% as heavy (>5000 g)
 This breakdown helps in packaging, logistics, and delivery planning.

 **Revenue Potential by Category**
-Grocery and personal care categories contribute ~70% of the total inventory value, making them high-priority segments for demand forecasting and promotions.
+✪.Grocery and personal care categories contribute ~70% of the total inventory value, making them high-priority segments for demand forecasting and promotions.

-5. **Tech Stack & SQL Features**
+6. **Tech Stack & SQL Features**
    - PostgreSQL
    - Key SQL CONCEPTS: `GROUP BY`, `SUM`, `COUNT`, `CASE`